Skip to content

 • The linker will:

-1. Merge the client's own code and object files into an executable (ELF type = EXEC or DYN (Position-Independent Executable)).
+1. Merge the client's own code and object files into an executable file (ELF type = EXEC or DYN (Position Independent Executable)).

-2. Verify: Attempt to resolve undefined references (in the case of dynamic linking, the linker typically uses the dynamic symbol table of the specified shared library to satisfy these references; if not found, it throws an undefined reference error).
+2. Verify: Attempt to resolve undefined references (in the case of dynamic linking, the linker usually utilizes the dynamic symbol tables of the specified shared libraries to satisfy these references; if not found, it reports an undefined reference error).

-3. Do not copy library code: Unlike static linking, the linker does not copy .o code into the executable.
-Instead, it records the dependency in DT_NEEDED (recording the library's SONAME) and generates the necessary relocations/PLT placeholders.
+3. Do not copy library code: Unlike static linking, the linker does not copy .o code into the executable; instead, it records dependencies in DT_NEEDED (recording the library's SONAME) and generates necessary relocations/PLT placeholders.

-• Result: The executable contains dynamic section entries like DT_NEEDED: libfoo.so.1, but does not contain the library's implementation code.
+• Result: The executable contains dynamic segment entries like DT_NEEDED: libfoo.so.1, but does not contain the library's implementation code.

-This is the most complex and critical part—the runtime ld.so (or the corresponding platform's loader) combines everything into a runnable process address space and resolves symbol references.
-Below is a detailed step-by-step and mechanism-based explanation.
+This is the most complex and critical part — at runtime, the ld.so (or the corresponding platform's loader) assembles everything into a runnable process address space and resolves symbol references.
+The details are explained step-by-step below.

-1. The kernel loads the executable: The kernel reads the ELF header -> if the INTERP segment exists in the ELF (which is the case for the vast majority of dynamic executables, with a value like /lib64/ld-linux-x86-64.so.2), the kernel first maps the dynamic linker into the process address space, then maps the executable's PT_LOAD segments, but does not directly run the executable's _start.
+1. Kernel loads the executable: The kernel reads the ELF header -> If the INTERP segment exists in the ELF (which is true for most dynamic executables, with a value like /lib64/ld-linux-x86-64.so.2), the kernel first maps the dynamic linker into the process address space, then maps the executable's PT_LOAD segments, but does not directly run the executable's _start.

-2. The dynamic linker (ld.so) starts executing: It is responsible for parsing DT_NEEDED, finding the actual library files, recursively loading dependencies and performing relocations, executing initializations (constructors), and finally handing control over to the executable's entry point (_start -> main).
+2. Dynamic linker (ld.so) starts execution: It is responsible for parsing DT_NEEDED, finding actual library files, recursively loading dependencies and performing relocation, executing initialization (constructors), and finally handing control over to the executable's entry point (_start -> main).

-• The loader reads the ELF Program Headers (PT_LOAD) of each dependent .so, mapping the executable segment (text) as read-only and executable, and the data segment as read-write, etc. It also handles page alignment and segment protection (mmap + mprotect).
+• The loader reads the ELF Program Headers (PT_LOAD) of each dependency .so, mapping executable segments (text) as executable read-only, and data segments as read-write, etc.; it also handles page alignment and segment protection (mmap + mprotect).

-• Each library is generally mapped only once (multiple processes can share the same physical pages, as long as the pages are read-only/shared).
+• Each library is generally mapped only once (multiple processes can share the same physical pages, provided the pages are read-only/shared).

 Relocations

-There are multiple types of relocations, falling into two important categories:
+There are several types of relocations, falling into two important categories:

-• Relocations not requiring symbol lookup (e.g., RELATIVE type): These can be adjusted directly based on the base address (for position-independent code, the runtime adds the library's base address to the relative offset).
-They are usually processed in batches during the startup phase and are very fast.
+• Relocations not requiring symbol lookup (e.g., RELATIVE type): These can be adjusted directly based on the base address (for position independent code, the runtime adds the library base address to the relative offset), usually processed in batches during the startup phase for speed.

-• Relocations requiring symbol lookup (e.g., R_X86_64_JUMP_SLOT / R_*_GLOB_DAT, etc.): These require searching for the corresponding definition location based on the symbol name (which might be in the executable or another library).
+• Relocations requiring symbol lookup (e.g., R_X86_64_JUMP_SLOT / R_*_GLOB_DAT, etc.): These require searching for the corresponding definition location based on the symbol name (which may be in the executable or other libraries).

-To resolve a specific symbol (e.g., function foo), the loader's lookup order is typically:
+For resolving a specific symbol (e.g., function foo), the loader's search order is usually:

 1. The executable's global symbol table (executable overrides).

-2. Traverse the dynamic symbol tables of each loaded library in DT_NEEDED list order, looking for the first matching global/weak symbol (note: actual rules are affected by ELF version, runtime flags, RTLD_LOCAL/RTLD_GLOBAL, symbol visibility, etc.).
+2. Traverse each loaded library's dynamic symbol table in the order of the DT_NEEDED list, looking for the first matching global/weak symbol (Note: actual rules are affected by ELF version, runtime flags, RTLD_LOCAL/RTLD_GLOBAL, symbol visibility, etc.).

-3. If symbol versioning exists, the version tag must also match.
+3. If symbol versioning exists, the version tag must match.

-4. If loaded using dlopen with RTLD_GLOBAL, symbols from these libraries might participate in the resolution of subsequent libraries; RTLD_LOCAL does not participate in other subsequent resolutions.
+4. If loaded using dlopen with RTLD_GLOBAL, symbols from these libraries may participate in the resolution of subsequent libraries; RTLD_LOCAL does not participate in other subsequent resolutions.

-Important: Symbols in the executable take precedence over those in shared libraries (this is known as symbol interposition), so the executable can "override" functions in the library (this is also the foundation for how LD_PRELOAD can replace function implementations).
+Important: Symbols in the executable take priority over shared libraries (this is called symbol interposition), so the executable can "override" functions in the library (this is also the basis for LD_PRELOAD to replace function implementations).

 dynamic_library

-The diagram above clearly illustrates the specific process.
+The figure above clearly explains the specific process.

 Some Comparisons

-I've put together a comparison table for your reference:
+I've compiled a comparison table for your reference:

-Binary file nature.a / .lib: An archive of several .o object files; at link time, the target code is copied into the executable..so / .dll / .dylib: A shared object loadable at runtime, usually Position Independent Code (PIC), with SONAME/version info.
+Binary File Nature.a / .lib: An archive of several .o object files; copies target code into the executable during linking..so / .dll / .dylib: A shared object loadable at runtime, usually Position Independent Code (PIC), with SONAME/version info.

-Executable integration (linking and runtime)Resolves and copies the required target code into the executable at link time (static binding); at runtime, it no longer depends on the library file.Records DT_NEEDED (or equivalent) at link time; at runtime, the dynamic linker maps it, relocates, and resolves symbols in the process address space (dynamic binding, allowing real-time replacement/loading).
+Executable Integration (Link & Run)Resolves at link time and copies needed target code into the executable (static binding); runtime does not depend on the library file.Records DT_NEEDED (or equivalent) at link time; at runtime, the dynamic linker maps and relocates/resolves symbols in the process address space (dynamic binding, allows real-time replacement/loading).

-PortabilitySimple deployment: the executable is usually self-contained (easier to port under the same architecture/ABI), but still affected by the OS/kernel/CRT.Deployment depends on the runtime environment: requires the correct shared library versions, loader, and search paths (rpath/LD_LIBRARY_PATH/ldconfig); cross-distribution/platform compatibility is more sensitive.
+PortabilitySimple deployment: Executables are usually self-contained (easier to port under same architecture/ABI), but still affected by system/kernel/CRT.Deployment depends on runtime environment: Requires appropriate shared library versions, loader, search paths (rpath/LD_LIBRARY_PATH/ldconfig); Cross-distro/platform compatibility is more sensitive.

-Ease of integrationLinking configuration is simple (directly -l / -L or merge .o files), no need to consider runtime loading; however, version upgrades require recompiling all clients.Build and deployment are more complex (requires -fPIC, SONAME, rpath, symbol visibility, version scripts, etc.); but it supports runtime replacement, plugins, dlopen, and allows upgrading by replacing only the library file.
+Ease of IntegrationSimple linking config (direct -l / -L or merging .o), no need to consider runtime loading; however, version upgrades require recompiling all clients.More complex build and deployment (requires -fPIC, SONAME, rpath, symbol visibility, version scripts, etc.); but supports runtime replacement, plugins, dlopen, and allows replacing just the library file during upgrades.

-Ease of binary file processing/transformationPackaging/inspecting/merging is straightforward (ar, nm, objdump); replacing or substituting local symbols is harder (requires relinking).Generating and controlling exported symbols is more complex (symbol versioning, visibility); runtime relocation & symbol resolution mechanisms are complex; however, runtime dlopen/dlsym provides flexible extension capabilities.
+Ease of Binary Processing/ConversionPacking/checking/merging is intuitive (ar, nm, objdump); reversing or replacing local symbols is harder (requires re-linking).Generating and controlling exported symbols is more complex (symbol versioning, visibility); runtime relocation & symbol resolution mechanisms are complex; but runtime dlopen/dlsym provides flexible extension capabilities.

-Other points worth mentioning- Security/Bug fixes require rebuilding and redistributing all executables. - Copyright/licenses (like GPL) may impose stricter obligations under static linking. - Usually no PLT overhead for runtime performance (calls).- Can fix/replace the library independently (quick patching). - Risks of runtime hijacking (LD_PRELOAD, RPATH injection) and first-call latency (lazy binding). - Higher requirements for platform ABI/SONAME management and deployment workflows.
+Other Points Worth Mentioning- Security/Bug fixes require rebuilding and redistributing all executables.- Copyright/Licenses (like GPL) may impose stricter obligations under static linking.- Usually no PLT overhead for runtime performance (calls).- Can fix/replace library individually (quick patches).- Risks of runtime hijacking (LD_PRELOAD, RPATH injection) and latency on first call (lazy binding).- Higher requirements for platform ABI/SONAME management and deployment workflows.

 Reference